 Overload your machine and your clothes may come out dirty or even bleached in areas where the detergent hasn't been diluted properly.
 It's black and white.

-Keep light colors and dark colors separate in the wash - then colors can stay the way they were made.
+Keep light colours and dark colours separate in the wash - then colours can stay the way they were made.

 Wash your items inside out to protect fabric surface from the constant friction created during washing (especially important for soft fabrics like moleskin and denim.)